Creating a Legacy Scan

 Target specific settings

 In the Additional Headers section, define any custom headers to be appended to or replaced in each request.
-If you need to add some authentication headers, see Header Authentication.
+If you need to add authentication headers, consider using Header Authentication.

 Selecting test for a scan